olliw42/mLRS-docu/docs/DRONECAN.md

 #### RC

-With a CAN-enabled firmware flashed, the receiver will output RC channels data on the CAN bus without any further settings.
+With a CAN-enabled firmware flashed, the mLRS receiver will output RC channels data on the CAN bus without any further settings.

 #### MAVLink